Kelcon86/NBA_HOF_Predictions/README.md

 <img width="1004" alt="Data_image" src="https://user-images.githubusercontent.com/60076980/167962935-2c5b4c90-f5e9-4a8e-8895-c0e7bf329876.png">

 ## Questions we hope to answer with the data
-- Can we accurately predict an NBA players induction into the Hall of Fame based on their statistics from their rookie season
+- Can we accurately predict an NBA players induction into the Hall of Fame based on their statistics from their rookie season?
 - Was there a correlation between rookie year statistics and length of career for players inducted into the Hall of Fame?

 ## Data Exploration Phase